evanjd/python-logi-circle/README.md

   - End time (local or UTC)
   - Duration
   - Relevance level (indicating whether people/objects were detected)
+- Download real-time live stream data to disk or serve to your application as a raw bytes object
 - Query/filter the activity history by start time and/or activity properties (duration, relevance)
 - Download any activity video to disk or serve to your application as a raw bytes object
 - Download still images from camera to disk or serve to your application as a raw bytes object